eProsima/Micro-XRCE-DDS-Client/QUALITY.md

 *eProsima Micro XRCE-DDS Client* aims to provide a line coverage **above 90%**.
 *Micro XRCE-DDS Client* code coverage policy comprises:
-1. All contributions to *Micro XRCE-DDS Client* must increase (or at least keep) current line coverage.
+1. All contributions to *Micro XRCE-DDS Client* must increase (or at least keep) the current line coverage.
    This is done to ensure that the **90%** line coverage goal is eventually met.
 2. Line coverage regressions are only permitted if properly justified and accepted by maintainers.
-3. If the CI system reports a coverage regression after a pull request has been merged, the maintainers must study the case and decide how to proceed, mostly reverting the changes and asking for a more thorough testing of the committed changes.
+3. If the CI system reports a coverage regression after a pull request has been merged, the maintainers must study the case and decide how to proceed, most often reverting the changes and asking for a more thorough testing of the committed changes.
 4. This policy is enforced through the [nightly Micro XRCE-DDS Client CI job](http://jenkins.eprosima.com:8080/view/Micro%20XRCE/job/Micro-XRCE-DDS-Client%20Nightly%20Master%20Linux/).

-As stated in [CONTRIBUTING.md](CONTRIBUTING.md), developers and contributors are asked to run a line coverage assessment locally before submitting a PR.
+As stated in [CONTRIBUTING.md](CONTRIBUTING.md), developers and contributors are required to run a line coverage assessment locally before submitting a PR.

 ### Performance [4.iv]

-**eProsima Micro XRCE-DDS Client** does not provide performance test regarding memory consumption due to the nature of the library.
+**eProsima Micro XRCE-DDS Client** does provide performance tests regarding memory consumption due to the nature of the library.
 These memory consuption tests are under `test/memory` and evaluates the static size (`text`, `bss` and `data` sections) of the library built with different configuration profiles.
-Also, an `stack` consumption analysis is provided by using [Valgrind Massif tool](https://valgrind.org/docs/manual/ms-manual.html).
+Also, a `stack` consumption analysis is provided by using [Valgrind Massif tool](https://valgrind.org/docs/manual/ms-manual.html).

 All these results are available in [Micro-XRCE-DDS-Client Nightly Master Performance job](http://jenkins.eprosima.com:8080/view/Micro%20XRCE/job/Micro-XRCE-DDS-Client%20Nightly%20Master%20Performance/plot/)

-Any performance regression detected in *eprosima Micro XRCE-DDS Client* would be analyzed and, in case that it is related to **eProsima Micro XRCE-DDS Client** or could be solved modifying this library, changes could be made to the library in order to revert the performance regression.
+Any performance regression detected in *eProsima Micro XRCE-DDS Client* would be analysed and, in case it is related to **eProsima Micro XRCE-DDS Client** or could be solved by modifying this library, changes can be made to the library in order to revert the performance regression.

 ### Linters and Static Analysis [4.v]

 **eProsima Micro XRCE-DDS Client** [code style](https://github.com/eProsima/cpp-style) is enforced using [*uncrustify*](https://github.com/uncrustify/uncrustify).
-Among the CI tests there are tests that ensures that every pull request is compliant with the code style.
+Among the CI tests, there are tests that ensure that every pull request is compliant with the code style.
 The latest pull request results can be seen [here](http://jenkins.eprosima.com:8080/job/Micro-XRCE-DDS-Client%20Manual%20Linux/lastBuild/).

 **eProsima Micro XRCE-DDS Client** uses [Synopsis Coverity static code analysis](https://scan.coverity.com/projects/eprosima-micro-xrce-dds-client).